The pros and cons of different electronic payment methods

 • New debit cards like the PostFinance Card with the Mastercard logo, the Debit Mastercard or the Visa Debit can be used all over the world to pay in online shops and to withdraw cash at over a million ATMs.

-• Debit cards can be stored for making mobile payments on smartphones (e. g.
-Apple Pay).
+• Debit cards can be stored on smartphones for mobile payment (e.g. Apple Pay).

 • Debit cards rarely offer value-added services such as insurance or bonus programmes.